-

 As in the days of your coming out of the land of Egypt, I will show them marvelous things.
 Church, there is one truth the enemy cannot erase, one testimony hell cannot silence, it is this:

-The God who brought you out before—will bring you out again.
+The God who brought you out before, will bring you out again.

 Somebody say: The same God Will do it again.

-The book of Micah is a prophetic text from the 8th century B.C., during the days of kings Jotham, Ahaz, and Hezekiah of Judah.
-Micah prophesied to a nation drowning in corruption, political corruption, social injustice, and moral decay.
-The elite were oppressing the poor, the prophets were preaching for profit, and the people had drifted from God.
+Micah prophesied to a nation that was drowning in corruption, political corruption, social injustice, and moral decay.
+It is said that the elite were oppressing the poor, the prophets were preaching for profit, and the people had drifted from God.

-Even while God was calling them out and warning them, He kept sliding in these flashes of hope these little reminders that the consequences wouldn’t be the final chapter, and that He still had a comeback story waiting for them.
+Even while God was calling them out and warning them, He kept sliding in these flashes of hope, these little reminders that the consequences wouldn’t be the final chapter, and that He still had a comeback story waiting for them.

 Micah 7 is the prophet's final chapter, and by the end he breaks into a prayer, a declaration, and a worship-filled prophecy.